Buntworthy/LEDlamp/README.md

 Progress
 ------

+*Currently:*
+Form input into Flask served page sets colour of LED strip

+*Next:*
+???

 *Previously:*
-Displaying single colours (with some noise), fades between other colours at random intervals.
+* Displaying single colours (with some noise), fades between other colours at random intervals.

-*Currently:*
-One thread responsible for running LED animations (currently displaying a colour with noise, and transitions).
+* One thread responsible for running LED animations (currently displaying a colour with noise, and transitions).
 Flask webserver runs listening for request for a page which triggers a change to a random colour.

-*Next:*
-Implement form on served webpage to specify colour in RGB.